The architecture of libxml2-wasm is depicted in the following diagram.

 [Symbol.dispose]()

-is called.
+is automatically called.

-These classes have a base class XmlDisposable
+These classes inherit from the base class XmlDisposable

 .

-The owner javascript classes (subclasses of XmlDisposable
+The JavaScript classes (subclasses of XmlDisposable

-hasn't been called.
+method has not been called.

-To enable memory tracker:
+To enable the memory tracker:

 import { diag } from 'libxml2-wasm';